-- prevent injury and ill health to our employees; - ensure compliance with laws and regulations in relation to occupational safety and health; - require contractors to meet our occupational safety and health standards across all operations; - set targets and measures to drive occupational safety and health performance across the organisation; and - promote a culture where all employees share the commitment to prevent harm to the safety and health of our employees, contractors and general public.
+- prevent injury and ill health to our employees; - ensure compliance with laws and regulations in relation to occupational safety and health; - require contractors to meet our occupational safety and health standards across all operations; - · set targets and measures to drive occupational safety and health performance across the organisation; and - promote a culture where all employees share the commitment to prevent harm to the safety and health of our employees, contractors and general public.

 The Group regularly engages and educates employees to inculcate a culture of safety and compliance through safety and health training and initiatives.
 In this respect, the Group places utmost importance on compliance with all relevant health and safety laws and regulations such as Occupational Safety and Health Act, 1994.
+No work-related fatalities was reported in FYE 2022.